nginxinc/nginx-wiki/source/index.rst

 .. meta::
    :description: This is the NGINX Wiki.
 NGINX is a free, open-source, high-performance HTTP server, reverse proxy, and IMAP/POP3 proxy server.

+NOTE: The NGINX Wiki is no longer mantained nor is it checked for correctness.
+The content will remain here for the time being, but it will be taken down and archived at some stage in the near future.

 Welcome to NGINX Wiki!
 ======================